CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 * Windows: [https://docs.docker.com/docker-for-windows/install/](https://docs.docker.com/docker-for-windows/install/)
 * Linux (Ubuntu): [https://docs.docker.com/engine/installation/linux/ubuntu/](https://docs.docker.com/engine/installation/linux/ubuntu/)

+You'll need to register an account on the Docker website to be able to download the installer.

-Run the installer.
+Run the Docker installer.
 You may be prompted to authenticate the installer with your computer's password.

 Once Docker is installed, start it.
 On a mac, you will see a little whale icon in the top menu bar.
 On a PC you'll see XXXX

 For the rest of the workshop, we will be using a **terminal** to interact with Docker and Elpis.

-A terminal is a program you need to use in order to control Docker.
+ > A terminal is a program you need to use in order to control Docker.
 Docker itself will run on your computer and you communicate with it via simple, one-line text commands entered within your terminal application.
-When you use an application like Elan or Word, you are using a “graphical user interface (GUI)” to do stuff to your data via menus and buttons.
-Another way of doing stuff with your data is by running software scripts that don't have a GUI, via a terminal.
+When you use an application like Elan or Word, you are using a "graphical user interface (GUI)" to do stuff to your data via menus and buttons.
+Another way of doing stuff with your data is by running software scripts that don't have a GUI, via a terminal, also known as a command line or command prompt.

 On Mac, use the *Terminal* app in your *Applications > Utilities* folder.
-For Windows, use XXXX
+For Windows, type  `command` or `cmd` into the search field in your taskbar.
+Then, click or tap on the *Command Prompt* result.

 Let's make sure that Docker has installed.
 Open your terminal, and type the following command at the **command line prompt** (on OSX, the prompt is `$` and Windows it is `>`).
 You don't need to type the `$` or `>`, the commands in this guide are prefixed with them, just type what follows.
 Press Return (or Enter) after typing the command.